Key Quote

 Technique 2 — INCLUSIVE PRONOUN — 'WE' / 'OUR'

 The inclusive pronouns 'we' and 'our' are crucial: Prospero does not say 'you' (others) or 'they' (the actors) but 'we.'
 For the first time, he includes himself — and the audience — in a universal statement about human frailty.
 The powerful magician acknowledges that he is made of the same insubstantial 'stuff' as everyone else.
-This egalitarian (treating all people as equal) grammar underpins his eventual decision to give up power.
+This egalitarianegalitarian — Believing in or promoting equality among all people grammar underpins his eventual decision to give up power.

-The adjective 'little' applied to 'life' creates a sense of diminution (making something seem small): human existence, from the perspective of eternity, is tiny and brief.
+The adjective 'little' applied to 'life' creates a sense of diminutiondiminution — The act of making something appear smaller or less significant: human existence, from the perspective of eternity, is tiny and brief.
 Shakespeare achieves emotional impact through scale — placing human life against the vastness of time and showing how insignificant it appears.

 Key Words